gradle/gradle/README.md

 Found a bug?
 Have an idea for an improvement?
 Feel free to [add an issue](../../issues).

 If you're dealing with what you believe to be an issue with Kotlin itself or the Kotlin Plugin for IDEA, you may want to search JetBrains' [YouTrack](https://youtrack.jetbrains.com/issues/KT) first to see if it is a known issue.
 In any case, feel free to add an issue here for it as well.
-We'd like to know and track what our users are experiencing regardless whether the issue is with Gradle Script Kotlin or with Kotlin itself.
+We'd like to know and track what our users are experiencing regardless whether the issue is with the Gradle Kotlin DSL or with Kotlin itself.

 Staying in Touch